sam79733/sam79733/README.md

 - 👋 Hi, I’m Gyanendra Srivastav
-- 👀 I'm holding 9+ years of experience in software development with core knowledge of frontend and backend.
+- 👀 I'm holding 12+ years of experience in software development with core knowledge of frontend and backend.
-- 🎍 Expertise in .Net Full stack , Vanilla Javascript, Vue Js
+- 🎍 I am a full-stack engineer with expertise in .Net core and React.
-- 🌱 My currennt tech stack includes Web Api(.Net Core & Python) , Vue js , Javascript.
+- 🌱 My currennt tech stack includes AEM, .Net Core & ReactJs, Javascript.
-- 💞️ I have hand's on experience in AWS, DevOps.
+- 💞️ I have hands-on experience in AWS, DevOps.
 - 📫 You can reach out to me- gyanendra.cse@gmail.com

 <!---